Which Line Provides the Best Evidence to Support the Analysis

 Consider this excerpt from a hypothetical business report:

 “In Q3, our sales increased by 12% compared to Q2, driven primarily by the launch of the new product line.
-That said, customer complaints rose by 8%, suggesting potential quality issues.”
+On the flip side, customer complaints rose by 8%, suggesting potential quality issues.”

 Now, imagine two lines from this passage: